Lockheed Model 12 Electra Junior: Operational history

 Three other Lockheed 12s were used to test tricycle landing gear.
 These had their normal landing gear replaced by a non-retracting version with a large nosewheel and with the main wheels shifted further back on the engine nacelles.
 (The tailwheel from the normal conventional gear was retained.)
 The gear was non-retractable because there wasn't room within the structure to stow it in retracted position.
 Streamlined fairings were placed on the gear to reduce drag.
 One of the tricycle gear Lockheed 12s went to the U.S. Navy as the XJO-3 and performed carrier landing tests on the USS Lexington to study the suitability of a twin-engined tricycle-gear aircraft for carrier operations.
 Another went to the U.S. Army as the C-40B, and still another was retained by Lockheed for its own testing; both of these were eventually converted back to the normal landing gear configuration.

 Milo Burcham flew a Lockheed 12A in the 1937 Bendix Trophy Race from Burbank, California to Cleveland, Ohio.
 This 12A had extra fuel tanks in the cabin, allowing it to save time by making the entire 2043 mi trip non-stop.
 The 12A came in fifth at an average speed of 184 mph; this was an impressive performance, since the first and fourth-place winners were both privately owned Seversky P-35 fighters.

 Another Lockheed 12A, owned by Republic Oil Company and named The Texan, was modified by aviator Jimmie Mattern for a round-the-world flight attempt.
 Mattern filled the 12A's cabin with fuel tanks and removed the cabin windows and door; the crew would enter the aircraft via a cockpit hatch.
-The aircraft was denied a U.S. permit for the flight following the Earhart incident; however, it was pressed into action in September 1937 in a long range search effort for Sigizmund Levanevsky, who crashed somewhere between the North pole and Barrow, Alaska.
+The aircraft was denied a U.S. permit for the flight following the Earhart incident, but was then pressed into action in September 1937 in a long range search effort for Sigizmund Levanevsky, who crashed somewhere between the North pole and Barrow, Alaska.
 "The Texan" was outfitted as a luxury transport afterward, and lost in a hangar fire in January 1938.

 Lockheed built a total of 130 Lockheed 12s, ending production in 1941.
 With the arrival of World War II, Lockheed concentrated its production efforts on more advanced military aircraft, such as the Hudson bomber and the P-38 Lightning twin-engined fighter.
 The Lockheed 12's market was left to the Beechcraft Model 18, thousands of which would eventually be produced.

 A number of Lockheed 12s have survived to the present day, mostly in private hands.
 Several of these are still flying.